-To ensure an effective transaction monitoring process flow, financial institutions should implement best practices.
+Financial institutions should implement best practices to ensure an effective transaction monitoring process flow.
 These include establishing a risk-based approach to transaction monitoring.
 Implementing a tiered alert system is also essential, as it identifies suspicious transactions while minimizing false positives.
 Some other best practices include:

 One significant challenge financial institutions face in implementing effective AML transaction monitoring is managing false positives and reducing alert fatigue.

 False positives are alerts generated by transaction monitoring systems that do not indicate suspicious activity, and the sheer volume of these alerts can lead to alert fatigue among analysts.
 Balancing regulatory requirements with business needs is also challenging, as it can be difficult to implement stringent AML transaction monitoring processes without negatively impacting business operations.
 Additionally, financial institutions may face data quality and availability challenges, such as incomplete or inaccurate data.